hamony/aloshop/README.md

 # Overview
 This is a working draft of specification for Ecommerce system build by express.
 The system has been working round some underlying features, but especially the promotion is the hardest function that I spent more time, I did and tested it over and over again to make sure that function works as expectation.
 As well as I did epxress my idea about how to build ecommerce system with high traffic and easy to expand horizontally.
-Addition in to loose couple and high cohesion of interaction between class and MVC model.
+In addition to loose couple and high cohesion of interaction between class and MVC model.
 This is absolutely awesome job I've done so far, I don't have enough time to write test code though.
 # Getting Started
 ### How to setup and config
 Make sure you already installed **Docker and Docker Compose** on your machine.